MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-record-purchases.md

 ---
 title: Record Purchases with Purchase Invoices
-description: Describes how to purchase stock, non-stock items, or resources by creating and posting purchase invoices or orders.
+description: Describes how to purchase inventory, non-inventory items, or resources by creating and posting purchase invoices or orders.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual